People's Party for Freedom and Democracy: 2023–present: Yeşilgöz

 After the fourth Rutte cabinet broke down due to disagreements over migration policy, a new election was called for 22 November 2023.
 Rutte announced that he would step down as leader of the VVD.
 Dilan Yeşilgöz became the new leader of the party in August 2023 after running unopposed in the leadership election.

 Following the 2023 general election, the VVD was reduced to 24 seats in the House of Representatives.
 It entered formation talks with the Party for Freedom, the election winner, and the new parties New Social Contract and Farmer–Citizen Movement, leading to the right-wing Schoof cabinet.

 Ideology and policies

-The VVD is described as conservative-liberal, (Note: Multiple sources: